 According to Deadline, Shameless and Gossip Girl actress Jessica Szohr (pictured below) will officially join the cast for the show’s second season.
 She’ll play an unidentified crew member.

 The Orville was renewed for a second season in November 2017, just seven episodes into its first season.
 The series was the first new series of the 2017 season to earn a renewal from Fox, and although it wasn’t received well by critics, it was a bona fide hit with audiences and quickly became the network’s highest-rated show in the 9 p.m.
 Thursday time slot.
 Its debut gave it the most-viewed drama premiere for Fox since the debut of Empire in 2015.

-“Once again Seth has struck a powerful chord with viewers,” said Michael Thorn, Fox Broadcasting Company’s president of entertainment, in a statement accompanying the renewal announcement (via Variety).
+“Once again Seth has struck a powerful chord with viewers,” Michael Thorn, Fox Broadcasting Company’s president of entertainment, said in a statement.
 “He has delivered a series full of optimism, drama, and his trademark humor.
 We want to thank him and the rest of the talented cast, as well as the producers and crew, for an incredible first season.
 We can’t wait to see where The Orville travels in the second season.”

-During a panel for The Orville held at New York Comic Con in October 2017, MacFarlane offered a hint of where he’d like to see the series go in its second season.
+During a panel for The Orville held at New York Comic Con in October 2017, MacFarlane offered a hint of where he would like to see the series go in its second season.

 “I think next season we’re going to deal with Isaac,” he said.
 “There are character arcs that are introduced in [the first] season that I think are going to go a long way.”

 Updated on October 29, 2018: Added a new teaser for season 2 of the series.